Food, Health, and Fitness

 Cocktail of the week!

-by Platytross- 1 follower
+by Platytross- 7 replies

 Hello!
 I thought I'd share some of the 200 odd cocktail recipes I keep floating around my head so that you can give them a whirl.
 It's also a great excuse to expand your liquor cabinet!
 If the specific products I list are difficult to get wherever you are, then let me know and I'll furnish you with some alternative, however I'll always list the product type, followed by my recommendation so you can either use what you have or try something new.
 I'll edit this first post with techniques and cheats as they come up so that you don't have to spend a small fortune on specialist kit.
 You can scale up or down the recipes as necessary to fill your glassware.…